- NY Credits : 17.0

 identify unique accounting, reporting, and auditing characteristics dealing with pensions and OPEB;

 identify various general and concluding audit procedures; and

-recognize the importance and relevance of standard GAAS and GAGAS reports on the basic financial statements.
+recognize the importance and relevance of the revised standard GAAS and GAGAS reports on the basic financial statements.